ezequieldlrosa/isles22/README.md

 * Absolute lesion count difference
 * Lesion-wise F1-Score

-For information about the ranking computation, please check our [challenge documentation] (https://zenodo.org/record/6362388#.YpW-mJNBxQJ).
+For information about the ranking computation, please check our [https://zenodo.org/record/6362388#.YpW-mJNBxQJ](challenge documentation).

 ## Getting started
 A Jupyter notebook is provided to get started with ISLES'22.
 The notebook will guide you through the data loading process and performance evaluation of a simple segmentation approach.